 To summarize, the Seed Fund Scheme is a stepping stone towards the growth of the start-up ecosystem in India.
 If you are a start-up who fulfils all the criteria, you may sign your financial woes away, as now you can get seed funding hassle-free from the government itself!

 Want to know more about fundraising?
 We are here to help you out!
-You can contact us by clicking the WhatsApp icon below.
+You can contact us by clicking the button below.